 If you want to start some drama at the trailhead, just ask a group of mountain bikers if you should buy carbon wheels.
-The aluminum faithful will be quick to call carbon wheels a waste of money.
-Carbon converts will preach about pure performance.
+The aluminum faithful call carbon wheels a waste of money.
+Carbon converts preach about pure performance.
 Somewhere in between is the truth.

 What wheels are you running?

-So are carbon mountain bike wheels worth it for you?
+But will carbon mountain bike wheels be worth it for you?
 Read on to find out more about the advantages and disadvantages of carbon wheels, and what experienced riders at The Pro’s Closet have to say on the subject.

 Carbon fiber possesses a very high strength-to-weight ratio.
 It has almost half the density of aluminum; it’s more than five times less dense than steel, but it is stronger than either metal.
 This is especially important for bicycle wheels.